coolaj86/blogger2jekyll/README.md

 (defaults to fuzzy searcing in the current directory for `blog-*.xml`) and outputs them to the specified output folder (defaults to `blogger-posts`)

+If your static site generator supports the `permalink` front-matter directive, all is well.
+Fear no more!

+Just to be sure, check <with http://validator.w3.org/checklink>

-`blogger2jekyll-server` issues fuzzy redirects if it can find a name similar to the one it was searching for in the directory it expected to find it in.
+However, if it does not, you may wish to use `blogger2jekyll-server`, which uses fuzzy redirects if it can find a name similar to the one it was searching for in the directory it expected to find it in.

 For Example (if the posts directory is simply `p`)